-Is this a relationship of convenience or an unexpected second chance at love?
+Is this a convenient fling or an unexpected second chance at love?

 Second chances make for great television, but can Selena convince Warner he deserves another shot at love?

 Take It All is a steamy, stand-alone, full-length novel in the Sawyer’s Cove: The Reboot series, where Hollywood meets small-town New England.